mbrock/binary-semaphore/README.md

 To run this on Glitch you'll need to configure a Redis instance somewhere you can connect to.
 Redis offers a free tier that should be sufficient for many purposes here.

 Navigate to <https://redis.com/try-free/>, sign up, and allow Redis to create your default database.
-Once created, click on "Connect" and copy the Redis url (ask Redis to replace username and password for you) and add that value in your `.env` file.
+Once created, click on "Connect" and copy the Redis url (ask Redis to replace username and password for you) and add that value in your `.env` file as `REDIS_URL`.